-We do not anticipate paying cash dividends on our common stock and, accordingly, stockholders must rely on stock appreciation for any return on their investment.
+We do not anticipate paying cash dividends on our Common Stock and, accordingly, stockholders must rely on stock appreciation for any return on their investment.

-We have never declared or paid cash dividends on our common stock and do not expect to do so in the foreseeable future.
-The declaration of dividends is subject to the discretion of our board of directors and limitations under applicable law, and will depend on various factors, including our operating results, financial condition, future prospects and any other factors deemed relevant our board of directors.
+We have never declared or paid cash dividends on our Common Stock and do not expect to do so in the foreseeable future.
+So long as any shares of Series F Preferred Stock are outstanding, as they are at this time, we are not able to declare or pay any cash dividend or distribution on any of our capital stock (other than as required by the Certificate of Designation) without the prior written consent of the Required Holders (as defined in the Certificate of Designation).
+The declaration of dividends is further subject to the discretion of our board of directors and limitations under applicable law, and will depend on various factors, including our operating results, financial condition, future prospects and any other factors deemed relevant our board of directors.
 You should not rely on an investment in us if you require dividend income from your investment in us.
-The success of your investment will likely depend entirely upon any future appreciation of the market price of our common stock, which is uncertain and unpredictable.
-There is no guarantee that our common stock will appreciate in value.
+The success of your investment will likely depend entirely upon any future appreciation of the market price of our Common Stock, which is uncertain and unpredictable.
+There is no guarantee that our Common Stock will appreciate in value.

-If securities analysts do not publish research or reports about our business, or if they publish negative evaluations, the price of our common stock could decline.
+If securities analysts do not publish research or reports about our business, or if they publish negative evaluations, the price of our Common Stock could decline.

-The trading market for our common stock relies in part on the availability of research and reports that third-party industry or financial analysts publish about us.
+The trading market for our Common Stock relies in part on the availability of research and reports that third-party industry or financial analysts publish about us.
 There are many large, publicly traded companies active in the life sciences and biopharmaceutical industries, which may mean it will be less likely that we receive widespread analyst coverage.
 Furthermore, if one or more of the analysts who do cover the Company (if any) downgrades our stock, our stock price would likely decline.
 If one or more of these analysts cease coverage of the Company, we could lose visibility in the market, which in turn could cause our stock price to decline.
 Additionally, if securities analysts publish negative evaluations of competitors in the life sciences and biopharmaceutical industries, the comparative effect could cause our stock price to decline.